skills/your-first-extension-for-github-copilot/README.md

 In this course, you will:

 1. Start up a preconfigured development environment for making a GitHub Copilot Extension.
-2. Run the template extension
+2. Run the included template extension.
-3. Connect the extension to your GitHub account
+3. Connect the extension to your GitHub account.
-4. Customize the extension to your needs
+4. Customize the extension to your needs.
-5. Practice promting with your new Custom Github Copilot Extension.
+5. Practice prompting with your new Custom Github Copilot Extension.

 ### How to start this exercise